Peeling Bipartite Networks for Dense Subgraph Discovery: Background

-\begin{defn} A connected subgraph, $H$, of $G$ is a \textbf{k-core} if every vertex in $H$ has at least degree $k$ and no other subgraph of $G$ that subsumes $H$ $k$-core. \textbf{Core number} of a vertex $u$ is the maximum $k$ such that there is a $k$-core subgraph that contains $u$. \end{defn}
+\begin{defn} A connected subgraph, $H$, of $G$ is a \textbf{k-core} if every vertex in $H$ has at least degree $k$ and no other subgraph of $G$ that subsumes $H$ is a $k$-core. \textbf{Core number} of a vertex $u$ is the maximum $k$ such that there is a $k$-core subgraph that contains $u$. \end{defn}

 To find $k$-cores, vertices with degree $< k$ and their edges are removed from the graph, until no such vertex remains.
-For a full decomposition, we increment $k$ at each step, and assign $k$ as the core number of each vertex removed.
+For a full decomposition, we increment $k$ at each step, and assign $k$ as the core number the removed vertex.
 This process is called as `peeling', and it works in $O(|E|)$ time~\cite{BaZa03}.

 \begin{defn} A connected subgraph, $H$, of $G$ is a \textbf{k-truss} if each edge in $H$ takes part in $\geq k$ triangles and no other subgraph of $G$ that subsumes $H$ is a $k$-truss. \end{defn}